Motorcyclist Struck, Killed By Port Authority Police Car Near GWB

-A motorcyclist was struck and killed by a Port Authority police car in the shadow of the George Washington Bridge during the morning rush hour, authorities confirmed.
+A motorcyclist was struck and killed by a Port Authority police car in the shadow of the George Washington Bridge as the morning rush was beginning, authorities confirmed.

 The victim's name was temporarily being withheld pending notification of next of kin, the prosecutor said through a spokesperson.